 CHCCOM003 Develop workplace communication strategies

-- If you are in a second in charge role (or equivalent) you will need to have employer support to be able to complete a range of tasks within the workplace
+Note: If you are not in a management role, you will need to have employer support to be able to complete a range of tasks within the workplace.

 - Coordinator (large organisation)